gha7all/Covid19-Automated-Detection/README.md

 ## How it works?
 There are some simple methods in Deep learning which can classify images into different classes, but for the matter of science world, it is vital that we implement this project with the highest level of accuracy; so we're not using those simple methods, we're going to extract features of each image and then use classification methods.

 ## Feature Extraction
->Feature extraction is a type of dimensionality reduction where a large number of pixels of the image are efficiently represented in such a way that interesting parts of the image are captured effectively. <br>
+>Feature extraction is a type of dimensionality reduction where a large number of pixels of the image are efficiently represented in such a way that interesting parts of the image are captured effectively.>

 CNN network architectures which we used to extract the features:

 * MobileNet